 To achieve fluffy texture, mix the dry and wet with a large wooden spoon or spatula until just combined with some little lumps of flour left.
 I mix my batter very gently and quickly so that gluten won’t develop too much.

 This is something I realised when I first started baking muffins a while back that the top of muffins for the second batch always go higher and rounder.
 Then I came to realise that was because the batter for the second batch was rested for a good 30-40 mins while the first batch was in the oven!
 I researched and turned out resting muffin batter makes higher and rounder top, which also makes the appearance of muffins more appealing.

-I had some of my vegan caramel sauce in the fridge so I drizzled on top of these vegan banana tahini muffins and it tasted marvellous!
-Makes it more dessert like breakfast.
-You can also enjoy the vegan banana tahini muffin with a bit of vegan butter, peanut butter, or just as it is.
+I had some of my vegan caramel sauce in the fridge so I drizzled it on top of these vegan banana tahini muffins and it tasted marvellous!
+Makes it a more dessert-like breakfast.
+You can also enjoy them with a bit of vegan butter, peanut butter, or just as it is.